YusefAN/leap-climsim-kaggle-5th/README.md

 1. **Downloading the data**: Load the raw .parquet files from uploaded Kaggle datasets.
 2. **Process Batches**: Read in each file and output batch sizes of 1000 as torch.float64 files.

-Trained with a batch size of 4-5x1024.
+Trained with a batch size of 4-5x1000.

 For more details, refer to the .training/low-res-aqua-mixed folder.

 4. **Standardization**: Discuss standardization

+Trained using a multistep LR scheduler with gamma = 0.65.

+To reduce training time of multiple models, trained a single model on low_res + aqua dataset.
+Then, finetuned that model with difference SWA and checkpoint averaging parameters to create distinct finetuned models that could ensemble effectively.

 ### Low-Res-High-Res-Mixed Pipeline

 @TODO

+EMA equipped

 ## Inferencing